Thanks for considering contributing your time and talent to help Serenity/JS move forward!

 Serenity/JS is an open source project that's open to your contributions and pull requests.

-Before putting your time and effort into a pull request, though, please gauge the potential interest in your idea either by raising a ticket on Serenity/JS Github or chatting with the development team on Gitter.
+Before putting your time and effort into a pull request, though, please gauge the potential interest in your idea either by raising a ticket on Serenity/JS GitHub or chatting with the development team on the Contributors Channel on Gitter.

 Working with the Serenity/JS code base